nashville-software-school/bangazon-corp/orientation/resources/01b-compose_aggregate.md

     this.the_liver = Object.create(Liver);
 };
 ```
-I this example we create brand new objects, linked to the `Pancreas` and `Liver` objects, inside the init function.
+In this example we create brand new objects, linked to the `Pancreas` and `Liver` objects, inside the init function.
 They would go away if Body is destroyed, since they are part of the body.

 ## Aggregation